wearefrank/frank-runner/README.md

 # Specials

-The main purpose of the Frank!Runner is to run released code of the Frank!Framework - you do that by running `restart.bat` or `restart.sh` in the root directory of the Frank!Runner.
+The main purpose of the Frank!Runner is to run released code of the Frank!Framework.
 When you are doing development work on Ladybug or the Frank!Framework, you may want to build the Frank!Framework locally.
 You can use the `specials` folder and its children to run your local build of the Frank!Framework source code, maybe including some changes of that